 - Stuffed Cabbage Rolls with Lamb Recipe

-- While both red and green cabbage are good for you, red cabbage packs a more powerful nutritional profile.
-For example, red cabbage contains about 85 percent of the daily vitamin C our bodies need while the green version provides 47 percent.
+While both red and green cabbage are good for you, red cabbage packs a more powerful nutritional profile and more overall antioxidants.
+For example, red cabbage contains about 85 percent of the daily vitamin C our bodies need, while the green version provides 47 percent.

 Read Next: Improve Immunity & Digestion with Kimchi